-Looking to get out into the countryside this Easter?
+Looking to get out into the countryside?
 The beautiful parks in Bradgate in Charnwood Forest are truly historic and have been around since medieval times.
 As well as being historic it’s officially a site of special scientific interest for its ancient oaks, bird life and some of the oldest rocks in England (and when we say old, we’re talking from the Precambrian period hundreds of millions of years ago)!

 There are areas for all accessibilities, from the lower parts of the park that are suitable for wheelchairs and pushchairs, to the walk up the highest hill to ‘Old John’, an 18th century folly

 Here’s what you can get up to at Bradgate Park

 Pack up a picnic, take a cozy blanket and enjoy the gorgeous surroundings at The River Lin.
 Sit on the grass and watch the deer graze while you eat, then dip your toes in the shallows afterwards for a refreshing treat!

 Fun fact: The River Lin is the shortest river in Leicestershire.

 Every weekday at Bradgate park you can join in with a free tour between 11.30 and 2pm.
 The walks are hosted by knowledgeable volunteers who will guide you around the intriguing ruins and tell you about their fascinating history.
 The walks take place whatever the weather, all you have to do is turn up in suitable clothing and reserve your spot at the Visitors Centre.